ibchung72/generative_graph/README.md

 - networkx

 ### How to use
-Each ipynb (python notebook) file has explnations before each code block to give users information about the functions of each part of the code.
+Each ipynb (python notebook) file has text explanations before each code block to give users information about the functions of each part of the code.

 ### Preprocessing
 If the dataset created by SynGrid is not processed yet, set the "load_and_save" to '1' in the third block.
 Afterwards, load the pickled file instead.